Senate Research Ethics Committee Information

 |Up to two co-opted members||Professor Roland Petchey|

-- The Committee will be responsible for making all appointments except for the ex-officio posts, deputy-chair and the Chair.
-Appointments by the Committee which are not ex-officio will be for up to three years (normally three years) and will be renewable for a maximum period of office of nine years.
-The Research students would serve one term of up to two years.
+- Appointments by the Committee which are not ex-officio will be for up to 3 years and will be renewable for a maximum period of office of 9 years.
+The Research Students would serve 1 term of up to 2 years.

 - Reporting line - Direct to Senate

-- Quorum - 30% rounded up to the next whole number of the total actual membership
+- Quorum for business items – 30% rounded up to the next whole number of the total actual membership

-- Frequency of meetings - As required, at least once, and normally three times, a year
+- Frequency of meetings - As required normally 6 times a year

-- Decisions can be taken by correspondence and email provided 30% of members take part in the decision.
+- Decisions on research ethics applications can be taken by correspondence and email provided at least 8 members of the whole number of the total actual membership, including at least one external member take part in the decision.